 By The Numbers

 Net farm income impacts equipment sales: Net farm income is a comprehensive indicator of U.S. farm profitability for all crops and livestock and includes cash receipts from farming as well as farm-related income, including government payments and non-cash items like changes in inventories, economic depreciation, and gross imputed rental income, minus cash expenses.
-As reported by the USDA at the end of November 2018, net farm income is forecasted to decrease $9.1 billion (12.1 percent) from 2017 to $66.3 billion in 2018, after increasing $13.8 billion (22.5 percent) in 2017.
-In inflation-adjusted 2018 dollars, net farm income is expected to drop $11.4 billion for the year, after increasing $13 billion (20.3 percent) in 2017.
-If realized, inflation-adjusted net farm income would be 3.3 percent above its level in 2016, which was its lowest level since 2002.
+As reported by the USDA at the end of November 2019, net farm income is forecasted to increase approximately $8.5 billion (10.2 percent) over 2018 to $92.5 billion driven in part by a 64 percent increase in direct government assistance.
+Payments from the USDA’s Market Facilitation Program are expected to surpass $19 billion, the highest level in 15 years.
+If estimates are correct, this could account for more than 20 percent of net farm income in 2019.